Marty Sklar

-Martin A. "Marty" Sklar (February 6, 1934 – July 27, 2017) was a scriptwriter and construction developer.
+Martin A. Sklar (February 6, 1934 – July 27, 2017) was a scriptwriter and construction developer.
 He was The Walt Disney Company's international ambassador for Walt Disney Imagineering, the subsidiary of the company which designs and constructs Disney theme parks and resorts across the world.
 He was formerly vice president of Concepts and Planning for the company, before being promoted to president, then vice chairman and principal creative executive before his final role.
 Disney honored him with a Disneyland window dedication ceremony on his date of retirement, July 17, 2009.

 Early life, family and education

 Sklar was born in New Brunswick, New Jersey.
 While attending University of California, Los Angeles, he was editor of its Daily Bruin newspaper in 1955.